musagordev/LibraryManagementSystem/README.md

 5. Change Book Status: Update the status of a book (e.g., "In Stock" or "Issued").

 6. Data Persistence: Save and load book data in a JSON file for persistent storage

+7. Saving Logs: Save and show user the logs made in library file.

 # Project Structure